Brightcoders-Bootcamps/today-i-learned-DiegoFigueroa98/README.md

 * It manages helper modules, which extend the capabilities of the view templates without bulking up their code.

 * It manages sessions, giving users the impression of an ongoing interaction with our applications.

+### Fri 29, July 2020 [RoR Views]
+Writing all the HTML code directly to the actions (the controller methods) would be quite cumbersome.
+The solution is to use views.
+They are the visual representation of the data, everything that has to do with the graphical interface here.
+Neither the model nor the controller is concerned with how the data will look, that responsibility is the controller of the view.

+Views are files located in the app / views folder.
+The interesting thing about views is that we can mix HTML code with Ruby code.